REFRACTIVE

 The main non-surgical solutions to refractive errors.Laser Eye Surgery

 These procedures alter the shape of the cornea so the light is focused correctly on the retina.
-Three generations of laser eye surgery are available including SMIE, LASIK and PRK.
+Three generations of laser eye surgery are available including SMILE, LASIK and PRK.

 Lens replacement